dolittle-obsolete/Learning/Documentation/banking.md

 ---
-title: Get started with a banking web app
+title: Get started with Dolittle
 description: Create a banking web app with Dolittle
 keywords: Learning, Quickstart, CLI, Tools
 author: Joel Hoisko
 weight: 20
 ---

-# Create a banking web app with Dolittle
+# Getting started with Dolittle

 This tutorial teaches the basics of using Dolittle to create a web-application.